 Agriculture & Water

-Thanks to our climate, innovation, and sustainable water management, Arizona farmers produce more food of higher quality,
+Thanks to our climate, innovation, and sustainable water management, Arizona farmers produce more food of higher quality, more efficiently than ever before.

-Our farmers also produce at times of the year that cannot be
+Our farmers also produce at times of the year that cannot be replicated anywhere else in the world!

 We all need local agriculture, and our local agriculture needs water.